hs7t/peek/README.md

 text files in a directory.
 It features:
 - smart file detection and support for most non-binary files, even those without file extensions or in obscure formats
+- little to no setup and a small, self-contained package
 - nice code previews with syntax highlighting
 - fuzzy, case-insensitive search and glob pattern-based filtering
 - multiple sorting options